King Merenre I

 The problem would be partly if not completely resolved if it was discovered that Pepi I joined the government several years before he died, so that sovereign orders may have been issued on behalf of both, and in fact concrete discoveries have been made, albeit scarce, evidence of such coherence.

-At the beginning of Merenra's reign it appears that Weni was a simple chamberlain and "bearer of the king's sandals", but not long afterward he was elevated to the office of governor of Upper Egypt.
-As in charge of this very important administrative function in the southern half of the country he had to collect all the income due to the Residence and collect the workforce, a task he carried out twice before being sent to a distant quarry in Nubia to take the sarcophagus and a precious pyramidion for the pyramid of the king, while in Elephantine he grabbed the red granite doors and other architectural elements for the same monument.
+At the beginning of Merenra's reign, it appears that Weni was a simple chamberlain and "bearer of the king's sandals", but not long afterward he was elevated to the office of governor of Upper Egypt.
+As in charge of this very important administrative function in the southern half of the country, he had to collect all the income due to the Residence and collect the workforce, a task he carried out twice before being sent to a distant quarry in Nubia to take the sarcophagus and a precious pyramidion for the pyramid of the king, while in Elephantine he grabbed the red granite doors and other architectural elements for the same monument.

 Another grandiose task entrusted to him by Merenra was to cut five navigable canals in the first cataract and build seven acacia wood boats supplied by the heads of various districts of Nubia.
-In his first year of reign Merenra personally visited the region of the first cataract to receive the tribute of the chieftains of Medja, Irtje, and Wawae.
+In his first year of reign, Merenra personally visited the region of the first cataract to receive the tribute of the chieftains of Medja, Irtje, and Wawae.
 Merenra reigned for just over ten years.
-In his funeral complex, there is a hurry to finish the work early, perhaps due to a long illness of the sovereign whose end was presumed imminent.
+In his funeral complex, there is a hurry to finish the work early, perhaps due to the long illness of the sovereign whose end was presumed imminent.